new genuary: introducing lily bertrand-webb | read | i-D

 How would you describe your overall aesthetic?

-I chase the light and I'm drawn to colour, I strive to capture the moment in the mundane by giving the same attention to an orange peel as I would to a portrait.
+I chase the light and I'm drawn to color.
+I strive to capture the moment in the mundane by giving the same attention to an orange peel as I would to a portrait.

 What's been your career highlight so far?

 Shooting Damien Hirst in his studio in Devon when I was 20.
 Although he's a family friend, something clicked when Damien said I could take his portrait.
-With only a few shots left on my Mamiya 645. limited time and low light, looking through the camera lens I suddenly realised I was shooting THE Damien Hirst and I couldn't fuck up this up.
+With only a few shots left on my Mamiya 645, limited time, and low light, looking through the camera lens I suddenly realized I was shooting THE Damien Hirst and I couldn't fuck up this up.
 I anxiously hurried back to London to see if I got the shot.
-Thankfully, I did and it remains one of my favourite portraits to this day.
+Thankfully, I did and it remains one of my favorite portraits to this day.

 What are you working on?

 Vivian Mayer for her self-portraits.
 Lee Miller for her classic style.
 Eve Arnold for her film stills of Misfits.
-Nan Goldin for her beautiful brutal honest snaps.
-William Eggleston for his genius and respect for colour.
+Nan Goldin for her beautiful, brutally honest snaps.
+William Eggleston for his genius and respect for color.

 Where in the world would you most like to photograph?